FarronF/ngrx-shopping-list/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Context
+Based on the tutorial provided here https://www.youtube.com/watch?v=KZkRGm1xC_I which has the original code here https://github.com/developer-school/introduction-to-ngrx-store.
+This has used updated packages as of Angular 13.
+Differences in particular on how ngrx actions are created.